All Things Change Eventually

 Being events director for the Guild would have been about as much as most people could handle, but when North Kohala Director Eila Algood decided to stop producing her video program Inside the Writers Studio, which she initiated when the Covid-19 pandemic shut down the Guild’s in- person authors readings, Johnson stepped into the breach.
 He developed a program he calls Hawaii Writers Showcase which now appears on the Guild’s YouTube channel.

-Johnson has also made a regular appearance about once a month as one of a team of facilitators that lead the Guild's weekly writers support group for members, Readings and Responses.
+Johnson also makes an appearance about once a month as one of a team of facilitators that lead the Guild’s weekly writers support group for members, Readings and Responses.

-[Editor's Note: All of these leadership duties appeared not to have slowed down Johnson's own writing.
-He regularly presented segments of his novel-in-progress to not one, but two writers support groups.
-He had completed one fantasy novel and was exploring the world of publishing while embarking on a second novel.
-However, it now appears that Johnson himself is entering a transition.
-He has recently revealed he can no longer continue producing Hawaii Writers Showcase.
-He will remain a member of the HWG board until a replacement is found.
+All of these leadership duties appear not to have slowed down Johnson’s own writing.
+He regularly presents segments of his novel-in-progress to not one but two writers support groups.
+He has completed one fantasy novel and is exploring the world of publishing while embarking on a second novel.

 ...